AdemirMedinaJr/Hello-World/README.md

 Hello guys!

-I'm new in IT area.
+I'm new in the IT area.
 I like HTML, CSS and JavaScript.